La Tormenta (EP): Background and recording

-Release
+Release and reception

 The release of the EP was postponed for a few days due to the Uvalde school shooting.
 La Tormenta premiered on May 30, 2022, and was released commercially for digital download and on streaming platforms worldwide by Sony Music Latin.

+Billboards Jessica Ruiz commented that "La Tormenta is home to five tracks that not only continue to showcase Xtina’s powerful vocals singing in Spanish, but also her experimental ability to tap into reggaeton and other Latin rhythmic melodies while keeping her pop essence."
+Reviewing La Tormenta for Prime News, Albert Nowicki noted: "The extended play consists of five songs, each characterized by high-quality production and sure to leave no one indifferent.
+In her new tracks, Aguilera sings about the storm raging in her heart, about those whom she loves and what she regrets, about relationships and forbidden feelings.
+She confronts the past and celebrates the present.
+This is an album for every occasion, every emotional tone."
+He further praised "Brujería", its lyrics and its theme of a toxic relationship, and also called "Traguito" a "catchy anthem".
+Stephanie Martinez, a journalist for CusicaPlus, opined that La Tormenta was created by "renowned composers and producers" and features an "excellent collaboration" with Tini.

 Music and singles

 "Suéltame" with Tini was released as the first single from the EP and as the fourth single from Aguilera on May 30, 2022.
 It was released simultaneously with its parent EP and one day before Aguilera.
 A music video has been teased by Aguilera.

 Accolades

 A ranchera from the EP, "Cuando Me Dé la Gana", was nominated for Best Regional Song at the 23rd Annual Latin Grammy Awards, and has been called a "masterpiece" by Billboard magazine's Sigal Ratner-Arias.